tonioni/ussload/readme.txt

 GVP A530, A2000 and A3000 G-Force models.
 Blizzard 1230 MKI/MKII/MKIII/MKIV, 1240, 1260.

+Map ROM hardware is not used or needed if MMU is enabled.

-If state file ROM is not same as hardware ROM, ROM image is automatically loaded from DEVS:Kickstarts and current directory.
+If state file ROM is not same as hardware ROM, ROM image is automatically loaded from DEVS:Kickstarts or from current directory.
 Check WHDLoad documentation for DEVS:Kickstarts files and naming.
 If A1200 KS 3.0 ROM is missing: manually copy correct ROM to DEVS:Kickstarts and name it kick39106.a1200.